 This is usually a small window that suddenly appears on a web page.

 Assigning an earlier than normal effective date on a benefits claim.
-In Mass., most predates result from partial unemployment the week prior to filing.
+In Massachusetts, most predates result from partial unemployment the week prior to filing.

 Primary Base Period

-In Massachusetts, the last 4 completed quarters preceding the claim’s effective date.
+In Massachusetts, wages earned during the last 4 completed quarters preceding the claim’s effective date.

-This program identifies claimants who are permanently separated from their jobs and likely to exhaust UI benefits.
+A program that identifies claimants who are permanently separated from their jobs and likely to exhaust UI benefits prior to finding new employment.
 This program provides intensive reemployment services.

 Qualifying Employment and Wages